 A Financial Power of Attorney is a document that allows one person (the “Grantor”) to name another (the “Agent”) to make financial decisions on behalf of the Grantor.
 Just like a Will, not everyone needs a fancy or expensive Financial Power of Attorney; it really depends upon your wealth and the complexity of your situation.
-However, at the Law Office of Kevin A. Pollock LLC, we believe everyone should have at least a basic Financial Power of Attorney.
+However, at the The Pollock Firm LLC, we believe everyone should have at least a basic Financial Power of Attorney.
 Here are some of the most important reasons why:

 A Financial Power of Attorney Allows you to Decide Who can Control your Assets, Especially if you are INCAPACITATED